-Neanderthals are an extinct group of fossil humans that appeared in Western Eurasia in the mid-Middle Pleistocene.
-They shared the stage with the first modern humans arriving in Europe from around 45,000 years ago, before disappearing from the fossil record between c.
+Neanderthals are an extinct group of fossil humans that appeared in Western Eurasia in the mid-Middle Pleistocene and shared the stage with the first modern humans arriving in Europe from around 45,000 years ago, before disappearing from the fossil record between c.
 40,000 - c.
 30,000 years ago.
 Neanderthals were a highly successful group, having adapted well to the unpredictable climate of a region in which advancing and retreating ice sheets were no strangers.
 Their short, stocky build made them sturdy and powerful, while their large brains fuelled their capability of hunting even the biggest Ice Age creatures such as mammoths or woolly rhinoceros.

 When the first Neanderthal fossils were dug up in the early 19th century CE (Engis child in 1830 CE and Forbes Quarry adult in 1848 CE) they were not immediately recognized as a kind of archaic human.
 Instead, the skeletons’ peculiar anatomy, which clearly differed from modern humans, was explained away as resulting from diseases such as rickets.
 However, after a skeleton was discovered in the Neander Valley in Germany in 1856 CE, the subsequent research was influenced by the publication of Darwin’s On the Origin of Species in 1859 CE, and the ball began to roll.
 By 1864 CE the mysterious skeletons had been assigned to the species Homo neanderthalensis.